 7. Real Total Cost of Ownership (TCO) Comparison?

-Comparing a school management system SaaS, you must consider more than the price of an annual subscription and a consideration of the Total Cost of Ownership (TCO).
+Comparing a school management system SaaS, you must consider more than the price of an annual subscription, and consider the Total Cost of Ownership (TCO).

 With on-premise software, the TCO includes: